Noorain Khan is responsible for the strategy and management of the grant-making portfolio of the foundation's president.

 Before joining Ford in 2015, Noorain was chief of staff to Wendy Kopp, CEO and co-founder of Teach for All and founder of Teach for America.
 At Teach for All, a global network of organizations in 35 countries, Noorain worked with the CEO on strategic initiatives to facilitate coordination and deepen the network’s impact.
 Earlier, Noorain was a corporate attorney at Wachtell, Lipton, Rosen & Katz, where she advised clients on cross-border mergers and acquisitions and corporate governance.
 In addition, she represented clients pro bono in family law and Supplemental Social Security Income proceedings.

-Noorain serves on the boards of Girl Scouts of the USA, the Association of American Rhodes Scholars, and Libraries Without Borders.
+Noorain serves on the boards of the Association of American Rhodes Scholars, Libraries Without Borders, and Girl Scouts of the USA, where she is National Secretary and a member of the Executive Committee.
 She has worked extensively with the Girl Scouts on a variety of projects and with the New York Women’s Foundation on its Grants Advisory Committee.
 Noorain has worked on the global public policy team at Google, as a contributing researcher at Jezebel, and as a law clerk in the civil appellate section of the US Department of Justice.
 She appeared on the Forbes 30 Under 30 list for law and policy in 2014 and is a term member of the Council on Foreign Relations.

 Noorain earned a juris doctor degree from Yale Law School, where she was a PD Soros Fellow; an MPhil in migration studies from Oxford, where she was a Rhodes Scholar; and her bachelor’s degree from Rice University.